RubricLab/ChatNYC/README.md

 [Kinda works](https://nyc.rubriclabs.com) - will turn off data and go get lost downtown tomorrow and see if it’s remotely okay!

 P.S.
-Looking for collaborators (everything OS ofc) to [help parse GTFS data](https://nyc.rubriclabs.com/api/test) so we can do realtime transit i.e. when's the A Train headed Westbound coming to Ralph -> 4 mins
+Looking for collaborators (everything OS ofc) to [help parse GTFS data](https://nyc.rubriclabs.com/api/test) so we can do realtime transit i.e. `When's the A Train headed Westbound coming to Ralph` -> `4 mins`

 This project is bootstrapped with [`create-rubric-app`](https://github.com/RubricLab/create-rubric-app).